2nd Class Firemen’s Exam on 08/26/2005

 19) Describe the three ways to atomize #6 oil?

 20) What is PSIA?
-What is PSIG?
 How does a PSIA gage read PSIG?

 Disclaimer